charliemitchell/glad/README.md

 ---

-## More fine grained control.
+## Fine Grained Control with Hooks.
-The Hooks File Provides hooks that fire while your server is being constructed.
+The Hooks file provides hooks that fire while your server is being constructed.
 You can access the app object as well as the express object using these hooks.
 This way if you need to extend the app object before or after a specific "app.use" you can do this here.
 The hooks object template will fire sequentially from top to bottom so it makes it easy to figure out in what order the app is being configured, as well as at what point you would like to extend the app object.
-All of your hooks with the exception of the `onAfterListen` Hook receive a callback method that you must invoke in order for your app to finish it's booting process.
+All of your hooks, with the exception of the `onAfterListen` hook, receive a callback method that you must invoke in order for your app to finish its booting process.

 ---

 ## Run Command
-Use `glad run jobs/myjob` to run a script in the context of your Application.
+Use `glad run jobs/myjob` to run a script in the context of your application.
 In this example, the file located at `jobs/myjob.js` will run after an instance of the server is booted up in a separate process.
 This instance will not be bound to any port, so it can not be accessed from your network.
 I find that it is useful for debugging, as well as setting up chron jobs.
-If you do opt for chron jobs, be sure to terminate the process using when you are finished.
+If you do opt for chron jobs, be sure to terminate the process when you are finished.

 ---

-## Interactive mode
+## Interactive Mode
 `glad serve -i` or `glad run jobs/myjob -i` will boot up the server in interactive mode (repl).

 Once your application is in interactive mode you will have console access to your app so you can inspect globals, run queries in mongoose, debug, and do anything you want to.

-#### Example of running a query in interactive mode...
+#### Example of running a query in interactive mode
 ```
 // Require in model
 var Users = require('./models/users');